Genocs/genocs-library-docs/content/en/dotnet-webapi-template/general/api-testing/index.md

 This is my personal favorite way to test any .NET API that I work with.
 This will be very helpful to you too if you use Visual Code for .NET development.
 Make sure that you have the ThunderClient VsCode Extension installed.

-I have included the files required for you to test the FSH WebAPI in the **./thunder-tests** folder at the root of the solution.
+I have included the files required for you to test the Genocs WebAPI in the **./thunder-tests** folder at the root of the solution.

 {{< img src="tc-tests.png" >}}